 - A sharp knife and a vegetable peeler

 - A canning kit– funnel, jar grabber, magnetic lid lifter, etc.

 - Sterilized jars, lids and rings

-I turn the heat on medium-high on the canner so that the water is near boiling by the time I am ready to go.
 Fill the small pot with water and place the lids in to simmer (not boil) to sterilize while you are working- I usually don’t turn the heat on this pot till much later in the process.
 This may be an unneeded step, but I prefer to do it anyway.

 Want to preserve MORE food this year?
 Get my Food Preservation Planner to help you plan your family’s food needs and save time by helping you preserve more efficiently!

 How to Can Peaches in Juice at Home